 Cequence Security’s solutions are designed to deliver Unified API Protection and provide the comprehensive security needed to cope with the way APIs are leveraged today.

 Continuous Protection for Ubiquitous API Connectivity

-By providing continuous, real-time, end-to-end API risk discovery, detection and defense, the Cequence Unified API Protection solution is able to allow IT teams to deliver secure business continuity without stress, worry or lost efficiency.
+By providing continuous, real-time, end-to-end API risk discovery, detection, and defense, the Cequence Unified API Protection solution can allow IT teams to deliver secure business continuity without stress, worry, or lost efficiency.

 This solution can: